thecodezone/wp-scripts/README.md

 cp scripts/wp-cli.yml.example wp-cli.yml
 ```

-After copying wp-cli.yml to your root WordPress folder, open it and plugin your environment settings from DevKinsta and Kinsta.
+After copying wp-cli.yml to your root WordPress folder, open it and plug in your environment settings from DevKinsta and Kinsta.

 ### WP CLI